 In addition, applicants should possess some familiarity with the Christian Scriptures and basic Christian doctrines.

-The Graduate School is providing a new tuition model for all incoming students in humanities graduate programs for Fall 2020.
-Take advantage of our three-year pilot program, which includes a 57-percent reduction in the student credit hour rate, resulting in a $500 per credit hour rate for students in the following master of arts programs: Christian Doctrine, English, History, Theology and Philosophy.
+The Graduate School is providing a new tuition model for all incoming students in humanities graduate programs starting Fall 2020.
+Take advantage of our three-year pilot program, which includes a 57-percent reduction in the student credit hour rate, resulting in a $500 per credit hour rate for students in the following master of arts programs: English, History, Theology and Philosophy.